gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 ::

-Once you have it create the user and add the role:
+Once you have it, create the user and add the role:

 ::